dottorvenom/SearchCVE/README.md

 # SearchCVE
-A powerful searchsploit successor, supercharged with full MITRE coverage.
+A powerful searchsploit successor :) supercharged with full MITRE coverage.
 Created by pentesters, for pentesters.

 ### Description